linto-ai/linto-api-gateway/README.md

 - Flexible API Integration: Provides a RESTful API for adding new service proxies, allowing for easy integration of additional services with just a JSON payload.
 - Scoped Routing: Supports scoping to manage and segregate service visibility and access, facilitating better organization and control over service interactions.

+## Swagger

+Defaut swagger url can be reach at : http://localhost/api-docs

 ## Registry Service by API

 ### 1. **Overview**